 The Einstein Ethics Group was established in April 2016, in connection with the appointment of R. Jay Wallace as Visiting Fellow of the Berlin Einstein Foundation.
-The Group is established for an initial period of two years, through March, 2018.
-During the Wintersemester of 2016-17 and the Sommersemester of 2017, Jay Wallace will be in continuous residence in Berlin, on sabbatical leave from his home institution (the University of California, Berkeley).
+The Group was originally established for a period of two years, through the end of 2018; it has recently been extended, through the end of 2020.
+During the Wintersemester of 2016-17 and the Sommersemester of 2017, Jay Wallace was in continuous residence in Berlin, on sabbatical leave from his home institution (the University of California, Berkeley).
+He will make regular return visits to Berlin for the duration of his Einstein Visiting Fellowship, and be in residence continuously in the summers of 2018, 2019, and 2020.
 The other members of the Group are based in Berlin.